.

 Humans are the

-S. mansoni and haematobium.
-S. japonicum infects cattle, water buffalo,
+reservoir for S. mansoni and haematobium.
+S. japonicum infects cattle, water

-horses, dogs, cats, rodents and monkeys.
-Intermediate hosts are species
+buffalo, horses, dogs, cats, rodents and monkeys.
+Intermediate hosts are

-America and some Caribbean islands (including Puerto Rico); S.
+South America and some Caribbean islands (including Puerto Rico); S. haematobium

 and South East Asia.